A Discrete Proof of The General Jordan-Schoenflies Theorem: Discrete Proof of the General Jordan-Schoenflies Theorem

 The actual procedure to find such a sequence of side-gradually varied paths is the following:

-We want $P'_{i}$ (that will be locally flat, we say ``will be'' meaning that this process may need an iteration) to replace $P_{i}$.
-The point $P'_{i}$ is obtained by moving the point $a$ to the point $a'$ in $S$ to make more distance from $b$ in Fig. ~\ref{fig_old_2}.
+We want a locally flat $P'(i)$ to replace $P(i)$ (this process may take more than one iteration).
+The point $P'(i)$ is obtained by moving the point $a$ by a 2-cell to point $a'$ in $S$ to build distance from point $b$ in Fig. ~\ref{fig_old_2}.
+(If $S$ is $(k-1)$-dimensional, we will move $a$ along with a $(k-1)$-cell.)

-In Fig. 14, we exhibit the relationship between $P_{i}$ and $P'_{i}$.
-The 2-cell $e$ is in between these two paths.
-We want to find another path from $P_{i-1}$ to $P'_{i}$ without passing through $e$.
-In other words, we want to find a sequence of side-gradually varied paths from $P_{i-1}$ to $P'_{i}$ that do not pass the 2-cell $e$ in Fig. 14.
-This is definitely possible since $e$ is contained in a 3-cell; the inserted paths can go by way of other faces to reach $P'_{i}$ from $P_{i-1}$.
+In Fig.\ 14, we exhibit the relationship between $P_{i}$ and $P'_{i}$.
+The 2-cell $e$ is between these two paths, and we want to find another path from $P_{i-1}$ to $P'_{i}$ without passing through $e$.
+In other words, we want to find a sequence of side-gradually varied paths from $P_{i-1}$ to $P'_{i}$ that do not pass the 2-cell $e$ ( in Fig. 14).
+This is definitely possible since $e$ is contained in a 3-cell, and the inserted paths can go by way of other edges (or faces) to reach $P'_{i}$ from $P_{i-1}$.

-(Note that, in the current 3D manifold $M$, this distance is the edge-distance.
-If $M$ is a $k$-manifold, $S$ will be a $(k-1)$-manifold.
+(Note that in the current 3D manifold $M$, this distance is the edge-distance.
+If $M$ is a $k$-manifold, then $S$ will be a $(k-1)$-manifold.
 The point $a$ will move to be the point $a'$ in the next $(k-1)$-cell, at least to be shared with the next $(k-1)$-cell.
-We can define $d^{i}(x,y)$ as the $i$-cell distance for $x$ and $y$ , $x\neq y$, as the smallest number of $i$-cells in the $(i-1)$-connected path where $x$ and $y$ are at the end of path.
+We can define $d^{i}(x,y)$ as the $i$-cell distance for $x$ and $y$ and $x\neq y$, as the smallest number of $i$-cells in the $(i-1)$-connected path where $x$ and $y$ are at the end of path.
 The graph-distance means the distance of edges in the path.
-So the edge-distance, 1-cell distance, is the graph-distance in this paper.)
+In this paper, the edge-distance, or 1-cell distance, is the graph-distance.)

-Here are the facts: (1) $P_{i-1}$ is side-gradually varied to $P_i$.
-There must be points $r$ and $p$ on $P_i$ that have adjacent points $d$ and $f$ in $P_{i-1}$ in $M$, respectively.
+Here are the facts: (1) $P(i-1)$ is side-gradually varied to $P(i)$.
+There must be points $r$ and $p$ on $P(i)$ that have adjacent points $d$ and $f$ in $P(i-1)$ in $M$, respectively.
 Or they are in the same 2-cell in $M$.
-(2) $P'_{i}$ is almost the same as $P_{i}$ except at the point $r$, the path changes to link $a'$ and from $a'$ to $p$.
-(3) We want to build a sequence of paths from $P_{i-1}$ to $P'_{i}$ without passing $a$ (That is, do not use the cell $e$.
-For example, this is always possible on the boundary of a 3-cell.
+(2) $P'(i)$ is almost the same as $P(i)$ except at point $r$.
+The path changes from $r$ to $a'$ and from $a'$ to $p$.
+(3) We want to build a sequence of paths from $P(i-1)$ to $P'(i)$ without passing $a$.
+(That is, do not use the cell $e$.
+For instance, this is always possible on the boundary of a 3-cell.
 By cutting $e$ out, we can still have a bounded surface.)
 See Section 4.2 and Proposition 4.2.